Lao Americans in Football

 Pitz played running back at Batavia High School where he was a leading rusher.
 He was known for his speed and acceleration and was capable of running a 4.3 second 40-yard dash.
-He played at North Central College in Naperville, IL, and is the second known Lao-American to play at the college level and one of only two players who were born in Laos.
+He played at North Central College in Naperville, IL, and is one of only three known college players who were born in Laos.

 North Central College (1995)

 Anousith Wilaikul joined the Oregon State Ducks as a placekicker in 1997 where we was 2nd string.
 He decided to transfer to Washington State University where he was able to secure a starting position.
 He had aspirations of joining the NFL but suffered a snowboarding injury that ended his career.

 University of Oregon (1997)